-- 7.6 It is considered the highlighted land represents a sustainable location given its close proximity to Pontyberem, which falls within the Ammanford/Cross-Hands cluster and is classed as a Service Centre in Strategic Policy SP3 of the LDP. - 7.7 Natural Resources Wales Development Advice Maps indicate that the land does not lie within a Zone C1 or C2 flood area as defined by the development advice maps referred to in Technical Advice Note 15, Development and Flood Risk (TAN 15), as illustrated in the DAM extract below (Figure ix). - 7.8 TAN15 states that new development should be directed away from Zone C and towards zone A, otherwise to zone B, where river or coastal flooding will be less of an issue.
+- 7.4 In contrast, Broadway, in occupying an elevated position is well placed to accommodate any future residential development which would be of significant benefit given its close links to Laugharne.
+The proximity of the housing site being promoted as part of this representation, to both Broadway and Laugharne, means ISA Objective 1 (Sustainable Development) is satisfied in this instance. - 7.5 It is asserted that the consequence of not allowing any future housing expansion to be accommodated within Broadway would have a negative impact on the township of Laugharne itself. - 7.6 It is considered the highlighted land for potential residential development represents a sustainable location given its close proximity to existing housing in Broadway as well as its proximity to Laugharne which is classed as a Service Centre in Strategic Policy SP3 of the LDP. - 7.7 Natural Resources Wales Development Advice Maps indicate that the land does not lie within a Zone C1 or C2 flood area as defined by the development advice maps referred to in Technical Advice Note 15, Development and Flood Risk (TAN 15), as illustrated in the DAM extract below (Figure ix). - 7.8 TAN15 states that new development should be directed away from Zone C and towards zone A, otherwise to zone B, where river or

+- coastal flooding will be less of an issue.
 The site is not considered to be at risk of flooding during at least the 1 in 1000 year event. - 7.9 The development advice maps supplemented by sediment data, held by the British Geological Survey (BGS), of historical flooding.
 The maps adopt a precautionary principle and are based on the best known information available at the time.
 It is noted that the NRW flood maps show the site as being flood free during the Q100 event and Q1000 event.